vladimirice/ucom.backend/documentation/features/AFFILIATE_PROGRAMS.md

 }
 ```

-Case 2 - there is no any cookie (a regular registration)
+Case 2 - there is no cookie (a regular registration)
 Status code is 422 (Unprocessable Entity)

-Response body is empty
+The response body is empty.

 Case 3 - errors.
 A regular errors format.
 Status code is 4**